 At the CU Skaggs School of Pharmacy and Pharmaceutical Sciences, we're proud of our programs.
 We are a top tier school (ranked #20 out of 143 pharmacy schools in the country).
 Our faculty are invited to write the textbook that all students learn from, our students consistently outperform other schools by winning national competitions and surpassing national licensing pass rates and faculty are lauded nationally with education and clinical awards.

-Nationwide school rankings, licensing pass rates, employment and residency outcomes, and on-time graduation rates show that our school is exceptional.
+See below for nationwide school rankings, licensing pass rates, employment and residency outcomes, and on-time graduation rates.

 To achieve its vision and mission, the school is committed to: